 To protect all controlled unclassified information (CUI) that the DoD handles, the department required all of its contractors to meet certain cybersecurity requirements — known as DFARS compliance — which went into effect on December 31, 2017.

 Further reading: Understanding DFARS Compliance: Overview & Requirements

-However, over the past years, the DoD struggled with a low rate of DFARS compliance.
-To address this issue, the department introduced CMMC and its five levels as a way to categorize its contractors.
+Soon after, the DoD began to struggle with low rates of DFARS compliance.
+To address this issue, the department introduced CMMC 1.0 and its five levels as a way to categorize its contractors.
 Those in Levels 1 and 2 need not meet all the requirements of DFARS.
-But those who have already achieved DFARS compliance can easily obtain CMMC Level 3 by adopting several more cyber hygiene practices when they undergo certification.
+But those who have already achieved DFARS compliance could easily have obtained CMMC [1.0] Level 3 by adopting several more cyber hygiene practices when they undergo certification.